tomsouthall/turnstone/README.md

   }
   ```
 - The available elements are as follows:
   - **`container`** The outer container `<div>` that wraps all other elements.
-If not present, the style of the container is set to `position: "relative"`.
+If not present, the style of the container is set to `position: relative; text-align: left;`.
 If you specify your own styles, ensure that the value of `position` allows for absolute positioning within this element.
   - `containerFocus`** Note that `container` and `containerFocus` are mutually exclusive.
 Only one or the other applies depending on whether the search box `<input>` has focus.
 If the styling of the outer container is to change when the search box receives focus, specify styles for `containerFocus`.
 If nothing is specified for `containerFocus` the styles for `container` are applied whether or not the search box has focus.
   - **`input`** Applies to the search box `<input>` element as well as the typeahead `<input>`.
 As the typeahead is positioned directly beneath the search box, these must be styled almost identically.
   - **`inputFocus`** Applies to the search box `<input>` element as well as the typeahead `<input>`, only when the search box has focus.
 Note that `input` and `inputFocus` are mutually exclusive.
 Only one or the other applies depending on whether the search box `<input>` has focus.
 If nothing is specified for `inputFocus` the styles for `input` are applied whether or not the search box has focus.